How Does Placental Mosaicism Affect Pregnancy Outcomes?

 • Post-Zygotic Errors: Placental mosaicism can arise from errors that occur after fertilization and subsequent cell division during early embryo development.
 These errors can lead to chromosomal abnormalities in specific cell lineages within the placenta, resulting in a mosaic pattern.
 The reasons behind these errors are not yet fully understood but could involve issues such as DNA replication errors or problems during cell division.

 • Mitotic Errors: Abnormalities in cell division during placental development can also lead to placental mosaicism.
 Unequal distribution of chromosomes during mitosis can result in the presence of different cell populations with varying genetic abnormalities within the placenta.
-Factors such as advanced maternal age, exposure to certain environmental agents, and genetic predispositions may contribute to the occurrence of mitotic errors.
+Factors such as advanced maternal age and exposure to certain environmental agents, and genetic predispositions may contribute to the occurrence of mitotic errors.

 • Placental Self-Correction: The placenta has the remarkable ability to self-correct certain chromosomal abnormalities during its development.
 This self-correction mechanism may explain cases where placental mosaicism does not affect the fetus.